 Keep Wood Pellets in a Low Humidity Environment

-So, resealing bags is good, however, if you store them in a high humidity environment moisture could still get into the wood pellet through small gaps.
+Resealing bags is good, however, if you store them in a high-humidity environment moisture could still get into the wood pellets through small gaps.
 Therefore, try not to store your wood pellet bags in a damp garage or shed, they may still go bad.

-Up until now with this post, we have been discussing how to keep a wood pellet from going bad.
+Up until this point, we have been discussing how to keep wood pellets from going bad.
 However, some wood pellets are just made poorly in the first place.
 For heating fuel, there are various wood pellet grades.
-These grades will test the ash content of the wood pellets, but also their moisture content and density.
+To achieve a specific grade, the ash content of the wood pellets, their moisture content and their density will be tested.

 The most basic test is to take some pellets and drop them in a glass of water.
-If the pellets sink to the bottom they have been produced to a high density, and can generally be regarded as a good pellet with regards to compression.
+If the pellets sink to the bottom, they have been produced to a high density.
+They, therefore, can generally be regarded as good pellets with regards to compression.